 • No electricity required

-• Often works with normal water pressure.
+• Often works with normal water pressure and is silent.

 • No or very little water waste